 Kids are notorious for creating piece after piece of art.
 And you can’t keep ALL of them — yet, on the other hand, you feel guilty getting rid of them.
-Thus ensues the great dilemma: What to do with children’s artwork.
+Thus ensues the great dilemma: How to store kids’ artwork.

 Not to worry!
 I have a few ideas that will help you with the de-cluttering process AND save as many of your kiddos’ masterpieces as you’d like.

 That’s right — you can keep them all, or just a select few.
 Let’s find out how.